OSSpk/Factory-Singleton-and-Strategy-Design-Patterns_Examples/README.md

  * [Java SE Development Kit 8 (JDK 8)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
  * After installing JDK 8, install [NetBeans IDE](https://netbeans.org/downloads/)

 2- Open NetBeans IDE.
 Click on File -> Open Project and browse to the project you want to open say "Factory Method" and select it.
 It will load the NetBeans project.
+(There are basically two separate NetBeans Projects named *Factory Method* and *Strategy and Singleton Patterns*)